Bekaa Kafra

 Bekaa Kafra (بقاع كفرا) is a Lebanese village located in the Bsharri District in Northern Lebanon.
-Bekaa Kafra is located in front of the village of Bsharri across the Kadisha Valley.
+Bekaa Kafra is located above the village of Bsharri across the Kadisha Valley.
 It is the birth town of Saint Charbel.
-Bekaa Kafra has an altitude ranging from 1500 m to 2000 m at its highest point, making it the highest village in Lebanon and one of the highest in the Middle East.
+Bekaa Kafra has an altitude ranging from 1500 m to 2750 m at its highest point, making it the highest village in Lebanon and in the Middle East.